0xInfty/Autoguided/README.md

 Pre-trained models can be automatically downloaded and tested to generate ImageNet-like images by running...

 ```
-python Images/generate_images.py --preset=edm2-img512-s-guid-dino --outdir="images_test"
+python Images/generate_images.py --preset=edm2-img512-s-autog-dino --outdir="images_test"
 ```

-The preset configuration will determine which models and guidance weight to use according to Karras et al's resutls.
+The preset configuration will determine which models and guidance weight to use according to Karras et al's results.
+In general...
+- "autog" stands for autoguidance
+- "guid" stands for classifier-free guidance

 ## Additional information